connervieira/Predator/README.md

 While Predator is designed to be stable and reliable, you should not depend on it for safety or security critical tasks.
 See the [SECURITY.md](SECURITY.md) document for more information.

+## Clarification

+This is the repository for the original version of Predator (often referred to as "vanilla Predator" or "main-line Predator" for clarity).
+Predator is intended to be a self-contained dash-cam platform with ALPR capabilities.
+It operates primarily offline, and is not intended for CCTV analysis.
+To learn more about alternative Predator editions (i.e. versions more suited for stationary home/property security) and the rest of the Predator ecosystem, see <https://v0lttech.com/predator/ecosystem.php>.

+## Support

+If you're interested in commissioning a custom ALPR product using technology from Predator, or need assistant with the installation process, don't hesitate to [contact V0LT](https://v0lttech.com/contact.php)

 ## Download

 Downloads for stable releases of Predator can be found [here](https://v0lttech.com/predator.php).